Facemasks and you: how to navigate what you’re feeling

 As the coronavirus pandemic has evolved in Australia, the advice around whether – and when – to wear a face mask has changed significantly.
 In some parts of the country, putting a mask on whenever you leave the house has become part of the daily routine, while in other places, masks are the exception rather than the rule.

-Still, given wearing a mask in public is a relatively new development regardless of where you live, you’re not alone if it’s something that triggers a reaction, and maybe several reactions, for you.
+Still, given wearing a mask in public is a relatively new development regardless of where you live, you’re not alone if it’s something that triggers a reaction, or maybe even several reactions, for you.

 “Some people may find wearing masks reassuring because it makes them feel safer, but others may have mixed feelings or even find it unsettling,” says Dr Amy Dawel, a cognitive and clinical psychologist at the Australian National University.
 “Plus, because mask-wearing is unusual in Australia, it’s also a confronting reminder that things aren’t ‘normal’ right now, which can provoke anxiety and worry for some people, too.”